Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 The best way to create a robust foundation for your lawsuit is to follow a proven legal process to recover compensation from Stryker.
 This involves the following steps:

 At Rosenfeld Injury Lawyers, we have over two decades of experience in conducting multi-district litigation against major corporations like Stryker and have won more than $400 million in settlements for our clients.
-The lawyers at our law firm will diligently pursue your case to ensure you get a fair settlement.
+The mass tort lawyers at our law firm will diligently pursue your case to ensure you get a fair settlement.

 It’s difficult to figure out on your own whether the statute of limitations is up for your claim, where the lawsuit must be filed, and how to best prepare the case to get a big Stryker hip settlement.